 Wonder Woman in America & Abroad Wonder Woman has been a hit of the early summer and while she has met with challenges in other countries, she has been America’s darling (again) for the last month.
 Wonder Woman has always had great popularity in the United States.
 She was created here, and her comics and… Continue reading America, The Wonder Woman

 When I first heard of the documentary Gaming in Color, I fully intended to watch the documentary and write a review, listing out a bunch of reasons why I think gamers and non-gamers alike should watch it.
-As I made my way through the film, however, I soon realized that that’s not really what I… Continue reading The Need for Queer Narratives: A Response to “Gaming in Color.
-Gaming in Color is a
+As I made my way through the film, however, I soon realized that that’s not really what I… Continue reading The Need for Queer Narratives: A Response to “Gaming in Color”

 I grew up as a bit of a tomboy.
 I didn’t mind getting dirty or wrestling with my friends or my cousins.
 You see, I am the only girl in my family.
 I have three older brothers… waaaay older actually.
 The youngest is 17 years older than me.
 So I grew up with a pretty… Continue reading Gamer – Tomboy – Girly Girl